 Model United Nations Goal

-The goal of Model United Nations 2018 is to move beyond generalities and focus on specific ideas and goals relating to the topic of “Global Cooperation (or lack thereof)” within the realm of the seven committees.
+The goal of Model United Nations 2020 is to move beyond generalities and focus on specific ideas and goals relating to the topic of “Global Justice” within the realm of the six committees.
 To encourage thoughtful preparation and serious participation in this simulation, awards will be given to those delegations (teams) that demonstrate the best overall role-playing in representing their nation-state in the Model UN.
-Awards will be presented during the closing ceremony Saturday, February 24, 2018.
+Awards will be presented during the closing ceremony Saturday, February 29, 2020.

 Model United Nations Delegations